The Beilstein Journal of Organic Chemistry

 General Information about the Beilstein Journal of Organic Chemistry

 The Beilstein Journal of Organic Chemistry is an international, peer-reviewed, Open Access journal.
-It provides a unique platform for rapid publication without any charges (free for author and reader) – Platinum Open Access.
+It provides a unique platform for rapid publication without any charges (free for author and reader) – diamond open access.
 The content is freely accessible 365 days a year to any user worldwide.
 Articles are available online immediately upon publication and are publicly archived in all major repositories.
-In addition, it provides a platform for publishing Thematic Series (theme-based collections of articles) on topical issues in organic chemistry.
+In addition, it provides a platform for publishing thematic issues (theme-based collections of articles) on topical issues in organic chemistry.

 The journal publishes high quality research and reviews in all areas of organic chemistry, including organic synthesis, organic reactions, natural product chemistry, structural investigations, supramolecular chemistry and chemical biology.